Skip to main content

 • These are issues to be knowledgeable about to avoid creating accessibility barriers with the identified content elements during your ongoing maintenance of the website — primarily headings, tables, images and multimedia.

-• Optional: To ensure you have completed a review of these issues for all existing content, you may mark snippets as "Reviewed" as you work, once you are confident they are compliant.
+• To ensure you have completed a review of these issues for all existing content, once you are confident they are compliant you may mark snippets as "Reviewed" as you work.
+Those snippets will then no longer appear in your reports for that issue.

 PDFs & Other Documents